Uganda Chimpanzee + Gorilla Itinerary 2026: A Practical 5-Day Primate Route

 Used for the permit-first order and licensed-operator requirement for foreign non-resident and Rest of Africa gorilla and chimp permits.

-Need the Uganda primate route packaged around both permit days?
+Need the Uganda primate route built around both permit days?

 Adroa Travels can turn the Kibale-plus-Bwindi logic into a workable Uganda primate route, including which chimp product makes sense, how the transfer day should be handled, and which overnight pattern keeps the gorilla day clean.
 They are a logistics operator, not the authority on park regulation.

-Want the Uganda chimpanzee + gorilla route priced cleanly?
+Ready to price the Uganda chimpanzee + gorilla route?

-Use the quote form once the chimpanzee product, gorilla date, and rough budget are clear.
+Use the quote form once the chimpanzee product, gorilla date, and rough lodge level are clear.
 Gorilla Planner will route the request to Adroa Travels first.